Does Apple Cider Vinegar Help You Lose Weight?

 What’s apple cider vinegar?

 Apple cider vinegar is a liquid that’s made from fermenting the sugars found in apples.
 It can also be made from apple cider.
-This product has an intense aroma and flavors, which include fruity tones that come from its malic acid content.

 The fermentation process consists of two steps: